New analysis challenges conventional wisdom about combining anonymity tools

 When VPN + Tor Is Essential

-Certain users absolutely should use a VPN before connecting to Tor:
+Here are the users who absolutely should use a VPN before connecting to Tor:

 1. Corporate or institutional networks: Universities, workplaces, and other institutions often monitor network traffic closely.
 Tor usage may violate acceptable use policies or trigger security investigations.
 VPN usage typically doesn't.